 When it comes to healthcare, the potentialities of big data analytics are immense.
-As more and more patients volunteer health information, the ability to comprehend genetics, environmental factors, and lifestyle choices toward diagnosis and predictive analysis is set to magnify by leaps and bounds.
+As more and more patient experience volunteer health information, the ability to comprehend genetics, environmental factors, and lifestyle choices toward diagnosis and predictive analysis is set to magnify by leaps and bounds.
 Moreover, through wearables and IoT sensors, patient populations can be transformed in numerous ways to keep the population healthy.
-Health tracking is significantly advanced through continual real-time tracking, EHR, video consultations, etc. Improved patient care and higher patient engagement are all enabled through this system.
+Health tracking is significantly advanced through continual real-time tracking, EHR, video consultations, etc. Improved patient experience care and higher patient engagement are all enabled through this system.

 2) Assisting High-Risk Patients

 Big data can be used toward predictive modeling in the identification of high-risk patients and thereby, aid in the provision of preventive care.
 Through an analysis of poor lifestyle choices, addictions, etc., care-givers can identify and target high-risk individuals and develop preventive care treatment plans to improve patient health and keep chronic diseases at bay.
 Diseases, such as depression, diabetes, etc. can be avoided.
 A risk score of patients can be prepared based on this data, and timely intervention can prove crucial.

 From continual monitoring of patient health through real-time trackers to timely emergency assistance, real-time alerting serves as a significant aid in avoiding untimely loss of lives that occur due to the absence of timely care.
 The physician uses this form of big data analysis to receive real-time alerts on their patient’s health conditions through an application that is enabled on the patient’s personal device.
 Data is generated to further help providers to create prescriptions and to promote social awareness.
 Moreover, through intelligent analytics, any abnormal activity raises an alert, such as when blood pressure rises considerably, or an asthma attack is identified.